The Ultimate Guide to Hiking Deogyusan [덕유산] National Park: Trails, Food, and Travel Tips for Your Perfect Adventure

 The Muju Bus Terminal

-Returning to Seoul, you will need to taxi to the Muju Bus terminal OR you can take a bus to the terminal from the Gucheondon Stop.
-I cover those tickets in the Gucheondong stop below this section.
+To return to Seoul, you will need to take a taxi to the Muju Bus Terminal, or you can take a bus from the Gucheondong Stop to the terminal.
+I cover the ticket details for the Gucheondong Stop below this section.

 Muju Bus terminal -> Seoul South Terminal